This page describes tips, troubleshooting, and known issues that you might find helpful if you run into problems using Google Compute Engine.

 Communicating between your instances and the Internet

-Note that a system-wide "hidden" firewall rule is set to disconnect idle TCP connections after 10 minutes.
+Note that idle TCP connections are disconnected after 10 minutes.
 If your instance initiates or accepts long-lived connections with an external host, you can adjust TCP keep-alive settings to prevent these timeouts from dropping connections.
 You can configure the keep-alive settings on the Compute Engine instance, your external client, or both, depending on the host that typically initiates the connection.
 You should set the keep-alives to less than 600 seconds to ensure that connections are refreshed before the timeout occurs.
 The following examples sets the keep-alives to one minute (60 seconds).
+Note that applications running on Linux systems don't enable keep-alive by default.
+Thus server or client need to explicitly set the SO_KEEPALIVE socket option when opening TCP connections (see also Linux TCP Keepalive HOWTO).

 Compute Engine instance or Linux client